-Drop-Off Hours: 7:45 AM - 8:00 AM
+Drop-Off Hours: 7:45 AM - 8 AM

-Protocol: Students will exit their cars and be screened (checked for symptoms) and then directed by staff to their classroom.
+Protocol: Students will exit their cars and be directed at the gate staff to head directly to their classroom.
 Teachers will be at their doors to admit students.
 Students will enter and go directly to their assigned seats.
-Students will not be allowed on campus until 7:45 AM.